rradfar/front-end-interview-questions/README.md

 🌼 `this` keyword
 🌼 Arrays: concat()
 🌼 Arrays: copying & the problem with using Array 1 = Array 2
-🌼 Arrays: Creation and initialization
+🌼 Arrays: creation & initialization
-🌼 Arrays: creation with an initial length of 20.
+🌼 Arrays: create an array with an initial length of 20
 🌼 Arrays: every() vs. some()
 🌼 Arrays: fill()